-For an informative overview of all our Brazil birding tours, see Brazil: Field Guides Tours.
+For an informative overview of all our current itineraries to this country--and how to choose among them--see Field Guides Brazil Tours.

 Do you think cotingas are, shall we say, alluring?
 Would you describe hummers as some of the most fabulously brilliant and inspiring jewels in the natural world?
-Are you easily thrilled by birding's simpler pleasures, like walking down a misty mountain trail at dawn having no idea whether you're going to see a bamboowren, a bristlefront, or a streamcreeper...or by the idea of a wilderness (and sometimes also wild) happy hour attended by owls and nightjars?
-And do you occasionally dream of being under a warm, tropical forest canopy after about the third hard freeze of the "fall" has numbed your neighborhood?
-If you answered "yes" to more than one of these, then you are likely to have the tropical birding time of your life on our Spectacular Southeast Brazil tours!
+Are you thrilled by birding's simpler pleasures, like walking down a misty mountain trail at dawn having no idea whether you're going to see a bamboowren, a bristlefront, or a streamcreeper...or by the idea of a wilderness happy hour attended by owls and nightjars?
+Do you occasionally dream of being under a warm, tropical forest canopy...instead of your neighborhood after another hard freeze?
+If you answered "yes" to more than one of these, then you'll have the tropical birding time of your life on these tours!

-Southeast Brazil is an especially exciting place to bird because it has such a wealth of unusual endemics, many of which are among the rarest birds on the continent; some are on the lists of the most critically endangered species in the world.
-The northern-hemisphere fall is springtime in Brazil, and these tours leave few bromeliads unscrutinized as we immerse ourselves in the Atlantic Forest in search of the approximately 180 species of birds that live only there (we regularly see over 170 of them!).
-Part of the fun, for sure, is meeting the enormous challenge of finding and seeing well all of these incredible birds--indeed, we'll cover a lot of eastern Brazil.
+Southeast Brazil is an especially exciting place to bird because it has such a wealth of unusual endemics, many among the rarest birds on the continent and some on the lists of the most critically endangered species in the world.
+The northern-hemisphere fall is spring in Brazil, and these tours leave few bromeliads unscrutinized as we search the Atlantic Forest for the approximately 180 species of birds that live only there (we regularly see over 170 of them!).
+Part of the fun is meeting the enormous challenge of finding and seeing well all of these incredible birds--indeed, we'll cover a lot of eastern Brazil.
 Along the way, we'll stay in some charming places, revel in the beauty of mossy mountain forests, and eat like kings.

 We do it just right with a month-long journey split into two tours at the Tropic of Capricorn (about 23 degrees South latitude), the official division between the Tropics and the South Temperate Zone.
-North of the Tropic, at 17 days, takes us through the tiny but mighty (birdy, that is!) states of Espirito Santo and Rio de Janeiro plus far northern Sao Paulo.
-South of the Capricorn picks up from Sao Paulo and runs for 18 days south through the gaucho country of Rio Grande do Sul, a region settled by Italian and German immigrants and so culturally different from the north that you may wonder if we are truly still in Brazil!
-These tours are perfectly complementary whether taken separately or in tandem.
-So be sure your seat back's up and tray table stowed, and come on down to Rio!
-Oh, and if you're wondering why we didn't list a ton of bird names, we decided to put them in the detailed day-by-day itinerary so you'll have time to read something else today.
+North of the Tropic takes us through the tiny but mighty (birdy, that is!) states of Espirito Santo and Rio de Janeiro plus far northern Sao Paulo.
+South of the Capricorn picks up from Sao Paulo and runs south through the gaucho country of Rio Grande do Sul, settled by Italian and German immigrants and so culturally different from the north.
+These tours are perfect complements!
+Whether joining one or both, be sure your seat back's up and tray table stowed, and come on down to Rio!
+And if you're wondering why we didn't list a ton of bird names, we decided to put them in the detailed day-by-day itinerary so you'll have time to read something else today.

 Download an itinerary, triplist(s), request space, and see more about this tour...